songpoemHQ/songpoem.github.io/_platforms/online-gaming.md

 Previously We built an Online Tetris that can be played in Browser.

-{% include feature_cta title="Want to build an Online Gaming Platform?
+{% include feature_cta description="Want to build an Online Gaming Platform?
 Book a free 30 minutes consultation call" %}